SatelliteApplicationsCatapult/helm-charts/stable/ard-campaign/README.md

-# ARD Workflow Helm Chart
+# ARD Processing Campaign Helm Chart

 In order to use the deployment material described here you need access to a Kubernetes server or cluster with Helm installed.
 For development and learning purposes [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and [microk8s](https://microk8s.io/) can be used too.

 ## Scope

-The solution provided here is suitable to run ARD workflows for historical data on a massive scale.
+The solution provided here is suitable to run ARD processing campaigns for historical data on a massive scale.

 ## Architecture